demidko/BookQuote/README.md

 # BookQuote

 Application for reading books and compiling book collections.
+It's suitable for those who have read many different books and want to remember a selection of author's worlds.

 ## Usage

 The web app is available on [bookquote.app](https://bookquote.app) from any device.

-## Who is this app for?

-This application is suitable for those who have read many different books and want to remember a selection of author's worlds.

 ## Key features